Wendy Atkin

 Wendy Sheila Atkin (née Green; 5 April 1947 – 2 October 2018) was Professor of Gastrointestinal Epidemiology at Imperial College London.

 Early life and education

-Aitken was born in London on 5 April 1947 to Gella (née Binder) and David Green.
+Atkin was born in London on 5 April 1947 to Gella (née Binder) and David Green.
 She studied pharmacy at the University of London gaining a bachelor's degree in 1968.
 She studied public health at Columbia University, which she graduated in 1985 with a Master of Public Health (MPH) degree in 1984.
 She joined University College London for her graduate studies, where she researched the long-term risk of colorectal cancer following the removal of adenomas and was awarded a PhD in 1991.